 Our students share their experiences about studying at the University of Helsinki, how it differs from their previous studies at other universities and life in general in Finland.

-Meet Eli Bassett, student of the Global Political Economy study track, Jasmin Kopra, student of the Governance, Organizations and Communications track, Emilee Jackson, student of Media and Communication Studies, Meng-Han Chau, student of Political Science (Politics), Mariia Kukkakorpi, student of Media and Communication Studies and Ran Goren, the student of Political Science (World Politics).
+Meet Stinne Vognæs, student of the Media and Democracy study track, Eli Bassett, student of the Global Political Economy study track, Jasmin Kopra, student of the Governance, Organizations and Communications track, Emilee Jackson, student of Media and Communication Studies, Meng-Han Chau, student of Political Science (Politics), Mariia Kukkakorpi, student of Media and Communication Studies and Ran Goren, the student of Political Science (World Politics).

 Student life and especially the student organisation culture is exceptionally rich and diverse in Finland.
 Also at the University of Helsinki, the student community is very active.
 More than 250 student organisations operate within the Student Union of the University of Helsinki (HYY), ranging from faculty and subject organisations to political and societal organisations, and from choirs and orchestras to sports and game clubs.
 Their activities include anniversary celebrations, academic dinner parties, cultural events, get-togethers and excursions.